meowius/learning/README.md

-# Books, trainings, and podcasts
+# Content and UX learning resources

 🌟 = priority for FY22